gasilvis/OC61domeManager/README.md

     COM20:COM21.
 The PCemul connects to COM20.
 So you can exercise the PCapp by having it connect to COM21.
 The PCEmul is not a full emulation, but it can return any of the strings the real PC might send.
   - There are lots of configurations for this software!
-    - PCapp connect to COM21 to the PCemul
+    - PCapp connect to the PCemul via COM21
     - PCapp connect to the real PC (COM7 on the OC61 control computer)
-    - PCapp to the ASCOM dome driver....
+    - The dome driver can connect to either the PCemul or the PC itself
+    - And the dome driver can be itself receive commands from ACP, a script, or.. another copy of the PCapp!

           Here the